dfmemicrobiota/infertile_couples/Luzern_final.md

 names(derepFWD) <- sam.names
 names(derepREV) <- sam.names
 save.image("~/luzern2021/luzern2021_DADA2.RData")
 ```

-## 1.9 - Learn the error rates
+## 2.5 - Learn the error rates

-Data is used to model the probability of transitions and transversions (errors)

-in function of the read quality.
+Obtained data is used to model the probability of transitions and transversions (errors) in function of the read quality.
 Each run has its specific error rates (cannot combine data from two different runs)
 \- black dots : observed error rates for each consensus quality score.
 \- black lines : estimates error rate after convergence of the algorithm
 \- red line : error rates expected under the nominal definition of the Q-score

-!
 Parameter learning is computationally intensive, so by default the learnErrors function uses only a subset of the data (the first 100M bases = 1e8).
-If you are working with a large dataset and the plotted error model does not look like a good fit, you can try increasing the nbases parameter to see if the fit improves !
+If you are working with a large dataset and the plotted error model does not look like a good fit, you can try increasing the nbases parameter to see if the fit improves.
 ```
 sys_str <- Sys.time()
 errF <- learnErrors(derepFWD, randomize=TRUE,nbases = 5e+08 ,multithread=TRUE)